All Episodes

 Because I doubt it.

-Well, I'm actually that there was a I can't remember where I read it.
+Well, I'm actually that there was a, I can't remember where I read it.

-They he and other Democrats certainly wanted to go after big tech before all of this happened and break them up from an antitrust perspective.
+He and other Democrats certainly wanted to go after big tech before all of this happened and break them up from an antitrust perspective.

-So I still think that is there, but again, unfortunately, until we take the House back in 2022, which I I'm gonna work hard, and I think my colleagues are gonna work hard to accomplish, they make the decisions in the committees of what legislation's brought up, but that's certainly not gonna stop me from advocating to this.
+But again, unfortunately, until we take the House back in 2022, which I'm going to work hard and I think my colleagues are going to work hard to accomplish, they make the decisions in the committees of what legislation's brought up.

 Good for you.

-Uh Congressman, thanks for all you're doing.
+Congressman, thanks for all you're doing.

-Will you please keep us updated on this topic?
+Please keep us updated on this topic.

 We need to know about it.